 In an ideal world, the quickest and most obvious way to tell whether a particular piece of furniture has been produced by the authorised and licensed manufacturer should of course be the reputation and assurance of the seller.
 But, if you are not sure, there are a further series of checks you can make.

 We hope the following tips on what particular features, stamps and references to look for on a selected range of prolifically copied furniture classics will help you to avoid being duped.

 By Eileen Gray Worldwide Licence Holder: Aram Designs Ltd

 The Eileen Gray signature stamp that appears on the inside of the outer upright tube was introduced about 8 years ago.
 This stamp also has a unique identification number, the words AUTHORISED BY ARAM DESIGNS LTD, and the ClassiCon logo (ClassiCon is Aram’s sub-licence holder in Germany).

 There is a small protuberance that appears on the top of the handle and this as well as the curved shape of the height adjusting bracket are features that have not changed since the table was first put into production by Eileen Gray and Zeev Aram in the mid 1970s.

 The frame of the authorised edition is only ever produced in chromium plated steel tube with the choice of a crystal clear glass, smoked (parsol) glass or black lacquered steel top.
-Prices for the authorised model with a clear glass top insert start at £585.00
+View the product page for up to date prices.

 By Le Corbusier, P. Jeanneret & C. Perriand Licence holder & manufacturer: Cassina Spa Ltd